2018 Kentucky Derby odds: Justify is ML favorite

 Twenty horses will make a "run for the roses" in the first leg of the Triple Crown.

 Justify drew the No. 7 post for the race.
-Mendellshohn was assigned to No. 14.
+Mendelssohn was assigned to No. 14.
 Since 1900, the No. 7 post has produced eight Kentucky Derby winners.

 A full list of odds is below.